uclchem/UCLCHEM/README.md

 # UCLCHEM
 `UCLCHEM` is a gas-grain chemical code that propagates the abundances of chemical species through a network of user-defined reactions according to the physical conditions of the gas.
-We provide several physical models to enable the modelling of different astrophysical environments and a utility script `MakeRates` to help the user produce a chemical network from simple lists of reactions and species.
+We provide several physical models to enable the modeling of different astrophysical environments and a utility script `MakeRates` to help the user produce a chemical network from simple lists of reactions and species.

 **************************************************************